VictorSeven/FHPLatticeGas/README.md

 Also, the code is well-structured and fully commented, so it's easy to modify it for your own purposes :D

-FHP-III implementation differs from the one given in the book by Wolf-Gladrow (but it gives nice results).
+FHP-III implementation differs from the one given in the book by Wolf-Gladrow (but it gives correct results).